 Architect and Urbanist graduated from the Federal University of Santa Catarina (UFSC).
 Master in Urban Planning, History and Architecture Program, also at UFSC, with research related to the theme of mobility and urban sprawl.
-Interested in projects of urban requalification, non-motorized transport and public spaces, among many other subjects.
-Has been collaborating in ArchDaily Brasil since 2012 and is currently Editor of Architecture Classics and Articles.
+Has been collaborating in ArchDaily Brasil since 2012 and is currently Editor of Materials.

 Widely used in infrastructure, gabion walls are structures made of mesh metal cages filled with stones.
 These permeable walls use galvanized steel wire to withstand outdoor conditions.

 For some years now, wood has received an increasing amount of attention in the construction industry.
 With concerns raised about sustainability and the carbon footprint of buildings, new construction methods and innovative possibilities in the use of timber have developed rapidly.
 This interest in wood stems in part from its renewability, though this benefit is contingent on sustainable logging and the appropriate management of forests to be allowed to regenerate naturally.
 However, it is the versatility of wood that serves as the primary impetus for its widespread use.
 From boards, to beams, to floors, and even to thermal and acoustic tiles and insulators, wood can be used in several different stages of a single project and with different degrees of processing and finishing.